 "And less of your fizzing language, young lady."
-Evelyn stormed up the stairs, but crept back down again and stood outside the door.
-Her father looked back at Gloria, coughed, wheezed a few times and then coughed again before speaking, as if he were clearing his chest.
-"Don't you think, don't you think that this family has got enough of a problem, without you going and getting yourself pregnant?"
+Evelyn stormed up the stairs, but I knew she would creep back down again.
+My father looked back at me, coughed, wheezed a few times, and then coughed again before speaking as if he were clearing his chest.
+"Don't you think, don't you think this family has got enough of a problem, without you going and getting yourself pregnant?"

-Gloria's mouth dropped open.
-She glanced at her mother before looking back at him.
+My mouth dropped open.
+I glanced at my mother before looking back at him.
 "I'm not pregnant."

 "Do you think we're stupid?
 Have you thought about us?
 Have you thought about your mother, the gossip and looks she'll have to put up with when you have the baby?"

 "If you're not pregnant then why are you giving us such a burden at this time?"